-Each time a new season rolls around, I cant help but think that season is my new favorite.
-Technically, spring is still a couple of weeks away, but its already in the air here at the beach.
+Each time a new season rolls around, I can’t help but think that season is my new favorite.
 My favorite part of spring can be summed up in two words: Boat rides.

 We go the same route every time we take the boat out for the first trip.
 We come out of Big Bay Creek, round the buoy in Shark Hole, and continue on down front beach.
 Once we get down around Edingsville Beach, we turn around, and head back up the along the coast until we get to the creeks of the island.

 After a while my dad will generally cut the engine so he can drop a line in to do a little fishing.
 I use that time to gaze out over the water to watch dolphin in the area or spot a sea turtle or two.
 In my younger years I’d take the time to jump in the water for a quick swim, but getting older has given me a healthy fear regarding my own mortality, so those deep water dives are happening less and less.

 We’ll putter around the creeks for a good long while, jump some waves once the wind picks up, and eventually glide back into the docks after a long day on the water.